genGit963/RV_JS/6. Ecosystem JS/2. Builds Tools/2_babel_transplier.md

 ### What is Babel?

-Babel is a JavaScript transpiler that converts ECMAScript 2015+ (ES6+) code into a backward-compatible version of JavaScript that can run in older browsers.
+<b>Babel is a JavaScript transpiler that converts ECMAScript 2015+ (ES6+) code into a backward-compatible version of JavaScript that can run in older browsers</b>.
 This ensures that modern JavaScript features can be used without worrying about browser support.

 ### Why use Babel?